 MABUX: Bunker Weekly Outlook, Week 32, 2023

-The Global Scrubber Spread (SS), which represents the price gap between 380 HSFO and VLSFO, exhibited minimal change, edging up by $1.61 to reach $104.16 compared to $102.55 the previous week.
-The weekly average, on the contrary, decreased by $1.70.
-In Rotterdam, the SS Spread dropped another $8 from $55.00 last week to $47.00, breaching $50 mark.
-The weekly average of the SS Spread in Rotterdam also continued to decline, dropping another $11.17.
-In Singapore, the price difference between 380 HSFO and VLSFO, on the contrary, increased by the end of the week: plus $13.00 ($66.00 vs. $53.00 last week).
-However, this index experienced a dip to $28 during the week.
-The weekly average for this spread decreased by $20.34.
-The noteworthy decline of SS Spread values below the $100 mark (considered SS breakeven) in the world's major ports continues to create a favorable scenario for low sulfur fuel VLSFO over the combination of HSFO and scrubbers.
+The Global Scrubber Spread (SS) - the difference in price between 380 HSFO and VLSFO - remained relatively stable, decreasing by $1.06 to $102.20 USD (compared to $103.26 USD last week), staying close to the $100.00 mark (SS breakeven point).
+The weekly average also dropped by $2.92.
+In Rotterdam, SS Spread dropped by another $1.00, reaching $39.00 from the previous $40.00 last week, the lowest since September 17, 2020.
+The average weekly SS Spread in Rotterdam continued to decrease, shedding another $15.83.
+Conversely, only in Singapore did the price difference of 380 HSFO/VLSFO increase during the week by $9.00, going from $71.00 to $80.00.
+The weekly average for SS Spread in Singapore also rose by $29.50.
+The deceleration in the narrowing of the SS Spread suggests that the indicators might have reached their lowest points, potentially indicating an upcoming upward correction.
 More information is available in the "Differentials" section of www.mabux.com.

-European natural gas prices have surged more than 30% on Aug.08, as traders panicked over the possibility of reduced LNG supply from Australia, a world leading supplier of the commodity.
-The sudden jump was likely due to some traders rushing to close their short positions on the news of tightening supplies.
-Europe has failed to secure enough long-term LNG contracts to offset cut-off Russian gas imports, with some experts earlier predicting this may prove costly next winter and could sharply tighten the market.
+Earlier this month, natural gas prices in Europe experienced a substantial increase of up to 40%.
+This surge was attributed to reports indicating potential industrial action by gas platform workers in Australia.
+Presently, European gas inventories are at an all-time high for this period of the year.
+In the previous year, liquefied natural gas (LNG) accounted for 34% of the European Union's total gas imports in 2022.
+This figure is projected to climb to 40% this year.
+Remarkably, this anticipated increase would mirror the market share previously held by Russian pipeline gas within the European Union prior to February 2022.
+Consequently, this shift implies that the EU has essentially substituted one form of gas dependency for another.
+This transition aligns with ongoing concerns about austerity measures and the declining competitiveness faced by some of the continent's most crucial industries.

-Despite this, the price of LNG as bunker fuel in the port of Rotterdam showed a moderate decrease and reached 648 USD/MT on August 08 (minus 18 USD compared to the previous week).
-The price difference between LNG and conventional fuel as of August 08 increased to 232 USD in favor of LNG.
-On the same day, MGO LS was quoted at 880 USD/MT in the port of Rotterdam.
+The price of LNG as bunker fuel in the port of Sines (Portugal) has once again experienced a notable increase, reaching 821 USD/MT on August 14.
+This marks an uptick of 109 USD in comparison to the previous week.
+Concurrently, the price gap between LNG and traditional fuel as of August 14 has contracted to 152 USD, favoring LNG.
+On the same day, MGO LS was priced at 973 USD/MT at the Sines port.
 More information is available in the LNG Bunkering section of www.mabux.com.

-During Week 31, the MDI index (the ratio of market bunker prices (MABUX MBP Index) and the digital bunker standard MABUX (MABUX DBP Index)) noted a transition of certain ports into the overcharge zone, while the dominant trend of underpricing continued.
+In Week 33, the MDI index, which compares market bunker prices (MABUX MBP Index) to the digital bunker benchmark MABUX (MABUX DBP Index), indicated a continuing shift of certain ports towards the overcharge zone, despite the prevailing trend of underpricing.

-In the 380 HSFO segment, Fujairah remained the only underestimated port, where the average weekly underpricing decreased by 30 points.
-Rotterdam shifted into the overcharge zone, aligning with Singapore and Houston.
-The overpricing weekly average increased in Rotterdam by 18 points, in Singapore by 28 points, and in Houston by 21 points.
+During this period, Fujairah stood as the sole underestimated port within the 380 HSFO segment, with its weekly average declining by 6 points.
+In contrast, the MDI index detected overpricing in the other three ports.
+Rotterdam observed a 16-point increase in its weekly average, while Singapore experienced a 12-point decrease, and Houston recorded a 3-point drop.

-For the VLSFO segment, all four selected ports were in the underestimation zone.
-The average underpricing decreased by 17 points in Rotterdam, 14 points in Singapore, 18 points in Fujairah, and 2 points in Houston.
+Within the VLSFO segment, the MDI revealed that Singapore transitioned into the overprice zone, as its weekly average surged by 4 points.
+On the other hand, the remaining ports continued to be undervalued, with Rotterdam and Fujairah showing a 2-point increase in their weekly averages, while Houston witnessed a significant 16-point narrowing.

 For further information on the correlation between market prices and the MABUX digital benchmark, please refer to the "Digital Bunker Prices" section on www.mabux.com.